MCAT Score Ranges: What You Need to Know

 • Inorganic Chemistry

-The Biological and Biochemical Foundations of Living Systems section has a score range from a low point of 118 to a high of 132 and is worth 25% of your overall score.
+The Biological and Biochemical Foundations of Living Systems section has a score range from a low of 118 to a high of 132 and is worth 25% of your overall score.

 Chemical and Physical Foundations of Biological Systems